A Common Childhood Disability Hidden in Plain Sight

 “I once wrote in a paper that DLD is a great mystery because these children have difficulty learning and understanding language for no obvious reason, something that comes with ease for most children,” says Hogan, a professor in the Department of Communication Science and Disorders and director of the Speech and Language Literacy (SAiL) Lab.
 “Unfortunately, there are no organizations solely devoted to educating the public about DLD and few informational books or websites where people can learn about it.”

-Hogan aims to begin changing that this summer, when she and her team of researchers begin testing about 700 kindergarten students in several elementary schools in and around Boston, using a grant from the National Institutes of Health.
+Hogan is working to change that.
+Her team of researchers is testing about 700 kindergarten students in several elementary schools in and around Boston, using a grant from the National Institutes of Health.
 The five-year study aims to raise public awareness of the condition and prevent students with DLD from slipping through the cracks.

 Only about a third of DLD students are identified or are being treated in schools, despite it affecting about two students in every typical classroom of 24.
 Problem is, the condition is difficult to spot because many students with DLD can read just fine but have trouble following and understanding what they’ve heard or what they’ve read.
 “It’s harder to see what a child can’t comprehend, so it’s often missed,” Hogan says.
 “Dyslexia isn’t as hidden—it’s more obvious because a child can’t read printed words.”
 And to further complicate things, she says about half of students with DLD also have dyslexia.